 - Upper Extremity Surgery

-He is a member of the American Society for Surgery of the Hand (ASSH) governing body and serves as the Practice Division Director representing the interests of practicing hand surgeons in the U.S. and Canada.
-Dr. McCollam also serves as a content editor for the American Society for Surgery of the Hand's Hande learning portal.
+He is a past member of the American Society for Surgery of the Hand (ASSH) governing body having served as the Practice Division Director representing the interests of practicing hand surgeons in the U.S. and Canada.
+Dr. McCollam also served as a content editor for the American Society for Surgery of the Hand’s Hande learning portal.

-He has been invited to serve as an oral examiner for the American Board of Orthopaedic Surgery on multiple occasions, most recently in 2020.
-He also served as a reviewer for two prestigious publications: the Journal of Bone and Joint Surgery and the American Journal of Hand Surgery.
+He has been invited to serve as an oral examiner for the American Board of Orthopaedic Surgery on multiple occasions, most recently in 2022.
+He also served as a reviewer for two peer review publications: the Journal of Bone and Joint Surgery and the American Journal of Hand Surgery.

 He is the past chairman of the department of orthopedics for Piedmont Hospital and is a past member of its board of directors, having served for six years.
 He is the past president of the Georgia Orthopaedic Society.
 Dr. McCollam is also a past president of the Georgia Society for Surgery of the Hand.
-In addition, Dr. McCollam served on the Board of Councilors of the American Academy of Orthopaedic Surgeons and is past chairman of its committee on regulatory and legislative affairs; he also serves on the Tulane University School of Science and Engineering board of advisors.
-He was recently asked to join the Tulane School of Medicine Board of Governors.
+In addition, Dr. McCollam served on the Board of Councilors of the American Academy of Orthopaedic Surgeons and is past chairman of its committee on regulatory and legislative affairs; he also served on the Tulane University School of Science and Engineering board of advisors.
+He currently serves on the Tulane School of Medicine Board of Governors.